Conolly Abel Smith: Naval career

 In August 1939 he was appointed Commander (Flying) in the carrier HMS Courageous which was sunk by a U-boat on 17 September 1939 off the south coast of Ireland, losing half her complement.
 He received promotion to captain on 30 June 1940.
 From 5 July 1940 Abel Smith served as Commanding Officer of HMS Condor, the Royal Naval Air Station at Arbroath.
 In January 1942 he was appointed Commanding Officer of the escort carrier Biter, and received a Mention in Despatches for his efforts during the invasion of North Africa ("Operation Torch").
 He returned to shore duty in July 1943 to serve as commander of HMS Heron (RNAS Yeovilton).
 From 28 March 1944 he was the Assistant Naval Attaché (from 26 September 1944 the Naval Attaché) and the Naval Air Attaché at the British Embassy, Washington, D.C.
 (HMS Saker) until early 1946.

 On 24 June 1946 Abel Smith was appointed flag captain of the carrier Triumph, serving until May 1949.
 On 8 July 1949 he was promoted to rear-admiral.
 From 1950 to 1951 he served as Vice-Controller (Air), Chief of Naval Air Equipment and Chief Naval Representative to the Ministry of Supply.
-On 2 February 1953 he was appointed Flag Officer, Royal Yachts (FORY), serving as commanding officer of HMY Britannia, and as the Flag Officer of Royal Navy, Commonwealth and foreign warships and RFAs forming the Royal Squadron when the Queen or other members of the royal family were embarked, receiving promotion to vice-admiral on 1 September 1952.
+On 2 February 1953 he was appointed Flag Officer, Royal Yachts (FORY), serving as commanding officer of HMY Britannia, and as the Flag Officer of Royal Navy. receiving promotion to vice-admiral on 1 September 1952.

 Abel Smith retired on 14 February 1958 and was appointed Lord Lieutenant of Selkirkshire on the 16th, serving until 1975.
 He also served as a Justice of the Peace, and as an Extra Naval Equerry to Queen Elizabeth II.